- Private lessons on band instrument

 fourth term, 5 points for third term.
 (We have more

 rehearsals in third term!)
-WE is less than other
+WE is fewer points than other

 |